A powerful moose walking through water.

 These priorities align with the key themes for COP16, which will take stock of countries’ plans and efforts to implement the Global Biodiversity Framework, with an emphasis on financing implementation and mainstreaming biodiversity in policies and sector strategies.

-Nature United will be attending COP16 along with colleagues from our global affiliate, as well as Indigenous partners advancing visions for the protection of their traditional territories and waters in British Columbia and Manitoba.
+Nature United will be attending COP16 along with colleagues from our global affiliate, as well as Indigenous partners advancing visions for the protection of their traditional territories and waters.

 Nature United was founded as a Canadian charity in 2014, building on decades of conservation in Canada.
 Headquartered in Toronto, our organization has field staff located across the country.
 Nature United supports Indigenous leadership, sustainable economic development and science and large-scale conservation, primarily in British Columbia, the Northwest Territories and Manitoba.
 Our organization is also working to accelerate Natural Climate Solutions at national and regional scales.
 To learn more, visit natureunited.ca or follow @natureunited_ca.